 Positions Open:

-One (1) Mayor and three (3) Town Council Members shall be elected.
-All seats are a two-year term, to begin when sworn in at the Town Organizational Meeting in May.
+Three (3) Town Council Members shall be elected.
+All seats are for a two-year term.

 Qualifications of Candidates: